 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The 2011 Tablas Creek Vineyard Picpoul Blanc (also known as Piquepoul or Piquepoul Blanc in France) is Tablas Creek’s fifth bottling of this traditional Southern Rhône varietal, used in Châteauneuf du Pape as a blending component, and best known from the crisp light green wines of the Pinet Region in the Coteaux de Languedoc.
-Literally translating to “lip stinger”, in France the grape is known for its bright acidity, its minerality, and a clean lemony flavor.
+The 2012 Tablas Creek Vineyard Picpoul Blanc (also known as Piquepoul or Piquepoul Blanc in France) is Tablas Creek’s sixth bottling of this traditional Southern Rhône varietal, used in Châteauneuf du Pape as a blending component, and best known from the crisp light green wines of the Pinet Region in the Languedoc.
+Derived from the French "piquer" (to sting), in France the grape is known for its bright acidity, its minerality, and a clean lemony flavor.
 We have found that in California, it maintains its bright acidity, but also develops an appealing tropical lushness.

-The 2011 Picpoul Blanc shows expressive aromas of pineapple, white flowers, grilled citrus and caramel.
-In the mouth it is brightly acidic with flavors of pina colada broadened by a hint of toast, a lush texture surprising for those who only know Picpoul from France, then reverting to brightness on a lemony, mineral-laced finish.
+The 2012 Picpoul Blanc shows expressive aromas of pineapple, nuts, white flowers, and grilled bread.
+The mouth shows brighter than the nose suggests, with flavors of pina colada broadened by a hint of toast, a lush texture surprising for those who only know Picpoul from France, and a clean, lemony, mineral-laced finish.

 - Paso Robles